a-lacour/Adrien-Lacour/index.md

 ## Research experience

-From 2013-2017,PhD in climate science at the Laboratoire de Météorologie Dynamique ([LMD](http://lmd.polytechnique.fr/)):
+From 2013 to 2017,PhD in climate science at the Laboratoire de Météorologie Dynamique ([LMD](http://lmd.polytechnique.fr/)):
 “Les nuages du Groenland observés par CALIPSO.”
 (Clouds over Greenland observed by CALIPSO)

 - Comparison of the cloud satellite observations with ground based observations taken at Summit station, Greenland (work realized during a 3 months internship at Boulder, USA).